DIY Easy Sugar Scrub for Easter and Spring

 Alternatives and Substitutions

-- Coconut oil is great, but you can also use sweet almond oil, jojoba oil, olive oil, avocado oil, or grapeseed oil.
+- Coconut oil works well, but you can also use sweet almond oil, jojoba oil, olive oil, avocado oil, or grapeseed oil, depending on what you prefer or already have.

 Frequently Asked Questions